COSPLAY CONTEST INFORMATION

 - No signs offering services or making requests to be hugged or touched.
 We want everyone to feel comfortable.

 - All costume weapons must be inspected at the convention Weapons Check-In booth.
-Directions to the check-in booth will be provided at the ticketing booth of the convention, which will be clearly marked and is located at Lowe Mill’s door #4.
+Directions to the check-in booth will be provided at the ticketing booth of the convention, which will be clearly marked and is located at Lowe Mill A&E’s Door #4.

-- Huntsville Comic Con reserves the right to inspect any and all weapons and props and ask that such weapons or equipment be removed from the premises or stored away from the general public.
+- Huntsville Comic Con / Lowe Mill A&E reserves the right to inspect any and all weapons and props and ask that such weapons or equipment be removed from the premises or stored away from the general public.

 - Prop weapons that are part of a costume are permitted at Huntsville Comic Con, with the following provisions: